vivek100/oneShotCodeGen/README.md

 | v3 | Template-Driven Generation | Uses provided templates to ensure consistent code structure across all components |

 This structure allows for 27 different combinations (3x3x3) of approaches across the three phases, each serving a specific purpose in the generation process.

-Allowing users to pick and choose which combination works the best for their requirements.
+You can test each of them to see which one works the best for your requirements.

-NOTE: I am currently testing them all and will release a table highlighting the performance of each version, maybe modify the top ones to get higher accuracy.
+> NOTE: I am currently testing them all and will release a table highlighting the performance of each version, maybe modify the top ones to get higher accuracy.

 ## Contributing